-RSHE is linked to broader school policies and the curriculum in relevant subjects, as well as the Academy's pastoral system.
-In addition to this RSHE is delivered to students in Years 7-9 through weekly lessons and to Years 10 13 as part of drop down days.
+RSE is linked to broader school policies and the curriculum in relevant subjects, as well as the Academy's pastoral system.
+In addition to this RSE is delivered to students in Years 7-13 through our Lesson one and Wednesday lesson 5 Personal Development programme.

 Science teaches about the biological facts relating to human growth, puberty and reproduction.
 It may also include teaching about contraception and STIs.
-RSHE helps students to think about the different social contexts, influences and beliefs that affect personal behaviour.
-RSHE also develops a positive vocabulary and the strategies and skills children and young people need to stay healthy and safe.
+RSE helps students to think about the different social contexts, influences and beliefs that affect personal behaviour.
+RSE also develops a positive vocabulary and the strategies and skills children and young people need to stay healthy and safe.

-The ICT/computing curriculum, teaches about online safety.
-For RSHE, students are taught that the internet and social media are important resources for learning and information, and a great opportunity to build social networks, as well as learning about the risks and how to stay safe online.
+The ICT/computing curriculum teaches about online safety.
+For RSE, students are taught that the internet and social media are important resources for learning and information, and a great opportunity to build social networks, as well as learning about the risks and how to stay safe online.

-There is also relevant learning in other subjects, such as Intercultural Awareness, about the law and the views of religious and secular groups on different issues.
+There is also relevant learning in other subjects about the law and the views of religious and secular groups on different issues.

 At Strood Academy, we recognise that children are naturally curious about growing up, how their bodies work and how humans reproduce.
 Their questions need to be answered honestly, using language and explanations appropriate for their age and maturity, thus avoiding unnecessary mystery, confusion, embarrassment and shame.
-At no point does RSHE sexualise children.
+At no point does RSE sexualise children.

-Relationships, Sex and Health Education at Strood Academy addresses the questions and concerns raised by the biological facts - for example, exploring the feelings a new baby can bring, or the effect of puberty on friendships.
+Relationships and Sex education at Strood Academy addresses the questions and concerns raised by the biological facts - for example, exploring the feelings a new baby can bring, or the effect of puberty on friendships.
 It provides balance to sometimes distorted messages about sex and gender roles in the media, and helps protect children by explaining boundaries and safety, and developing the language and understanding needed to recognise abusive behaviour and seek help.
 It also helps students to develop respectful and consensual attitudes and behaviours.

-3. Policy development
+Policy development